GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.websockets/README.md

 # Chrome Extension WebSocket Example

-This example demonstrates how to use WebSockets in a MV3 Chrome Extension.
+This example demonstrates how to use WebSockets in a MV3 Chrome Extension starting with Chrome version M116.

 ## Running this extension